Bees spend all summer gathering nectar so they can make honey to eat through the winter. In this sense, honey was designed to be stored.

 Prevent Ants from Getting into Honey

-Honey is a magnet for many insects and don’t be surprised if ants manage to find their way into your honey storage.
-Ants are edible insects (as are most insects) but it is understandably a bit gross to eat honey with insects floating around in it.
+Honey is a magnet for many insects, and don’t be surprised if ants manage to find their way into your honey storage.
+Ants are edible insects (as are most insects), but it is understandably a bit gross to eat honey with insects floating around in it.

 To keep ants out of your honey storage:

-- Avoid plastic jars: Those cheap plastic honey containers don’t have airtight lids and insects can easily get inside.
+- Avoid plastic jars: Those cheap plastic honey containers don’t have airtight lids, and insects can easily get inside.

-- Use mason jars: Mason jars have a more air-tight seal than standard twist jar lids.
+- Use mason jars: Mason jars have a more airtight seal than standard twist jar lids.

 - Put zip bags around the honey jars: If you don’t want to bother with mason jars, you can put zip baggies around the jars.
-Insects can still get through these bags but they will have a harder time finding the honey in the first place.
+Insects can still get through these bags, but they will have a harder time finding the honey in the first place.

 - Keep honey off floor and walls: You should never store food directly on the floor or walls.
-Ideally, put honey in a cabinet which is on legs so it’s harder for insects to get into.
+Ideally, put honey in a cabinet on legs so it’s harder for insects to get into.

 - Use food-safe insect barriers: Diatomaceous earth repels ants.
 I’ve also heard that cream of tartar keeps ants away.
-Put a layer of it around the bottom of your honey jars to keep crawling insects out.
+Put a layer around the bottom of your honey jars to keep crawling insects out.

 Is Crystalized Honey Safe to Eat?